Respo/cljs.respo-mvc.org/docs/content.md

                (render! mount-target (comp-container @*store) dispatch!)))
 ```

 Respo has supports for [component-level states](https://github.com/Respo/respo/wiki/component-states).
 But states is designed in an awkward syntax in order to make sure it's consistent with "Single Source of Truth".
-Read about `mutate!` and `cursor->` in the docs.
+Read about `cursor` and `>>` in the docs.

 ### Ecosystem